Published: November 17, 2024 · Last reviewed: May 1, 2026

 Incident response plans must be agile.
 In healthcare, every second counts.
 An effective incident response plan should involve IT professionals and clinical staff.
 This collaborative approach ensures swift action to secure devices and protect patient welfare.

 Regular simulations and tabletop exercises can prepare teams for real-world scenarios, enhancing their ability to respond effectively under pressure.
 These drills improve coordination among various departments and help identify weaknesses in the response plan.
-By fostering a culture of preparedness, healthcare organizations can significantly reduce the impact of cyber incidents on patient care and operational continuity.
+By building a culture of preparedness, healthcare organizations can significantly reduce the impact of cyber incidents on patient care and operational continuity.

 Understanding the nuances between traditional cybersecurity and medical device cybersecurity equips organizations to address threats effectively.